Premier Rugby Sevens: 2022

-The competition scaled to a three stop circuit in 2022, with tournaments held in San Jose, California at PayPal Park, Washington D.C. at Audi Field, and the 2022 Championship at Q2 Stadium.
+The competition scaled to a three stop circuit in 2022, with tournaments held in San Jose, California, at PayPal Park, Washington, D.C., at Audi Field, and the 2022 Championship at Q2 Stadium.
+The League scaled back to include only the men's and women's teams, with the Team and Locals removed from competition.
+The parity between men's and women's teams led to the adoption of nomenclature of "franchises" with each franchise having a men's and women's team.
+The franchises would then compete for a United Championship which combined the results of the two competitions.

 The Headliners were the first United Champions and won the Kathy Flores Women's Championship while the Loggerheads won the A. Jon Prusmack Men's Championship.
-All matches from the 2022 Championship were aired live on Fubo Sports Network.
+Notable players appearing in 2022 included All Black Sevens star Brady Rush, USA Rugby Stars Alena Olsen, Martin Iosefo, Matai Leuta and Madison Hughes.